Santa Clarita, California: Six Flags Magic Mountain

 One of the most well-known attractions in the Santa Clarita Valley is the Six Flags Magic Mountain theme park, located just outside the city limits.
 Six Flags occupies 262 acres of land on the west side of the valley, in unincorporated Valencia.
 It opened on May 29, 1971, as a development of the Newhall Land and Farming Company and SeaWorld Inc. It was sold to Six Flags in 1979.
-Six Flags has 19 roller coasters, the most of any amusement park in the world.
+Six Flags Magic Mountain has 20 roller coasters, the most of any amusement park in the world.
 The park received an estimated 3.365 million visitors in 2017.
 It is one of 26 Six Flags properties in North America.
 The park's property also includes the 25-acre waterpark, Six Flags Hurricane Harbor, which operates from late spring to early fall.

 City parks and facilities

 Since incorporation, the City of Santa Clarita's leadership has placed a priority on offering recreational facilities and programs.
-The city operates a park system which includes 35 parks scattered throughout the city.
+The city operates a park system which includes 38 parks scattered throughout the city.
 Many of the parks have lighted basketball and tennis courts as well as baseball, softball, and soccer fields.
 The largest city park in Santa Clarita is Central Park in Saugus, on the south side of Bouquet Canyon Road, which includes four outdoor basketball courts; several baseball, softball, and soccer fields; a community garden; disc golf course; cross country course; and the Central Bark dog park.

 The George A. Caravalho Sports Complex, located near the intersection of Golden Valley Road and Centre Pointe Parkway in Canyon Country, includes a gymnasium with two indoor, full-sized basketball courts, four pickleball courts, two volleyball courts, two futsal courts, and four racquetball courts.
 The Sports Complex includes the City of Santa Clarita Activities Center (a.k.a.
 The Centre) which contains rooms for banquets and meetings.
 The Sports Complex also includes the Santa Clarita Aquatic Center, which includes three large swimming pools and several water slides; the Trek Bike Park of Santa Clarita covering 7 acres including BMX and mountain biking trails; the Santa Clarita Skate Park; and the Canine Country dog park.
 Many of the city's recreational programs are held at the Sports Complex.

+Tesoro Adobe Historic Park was the home of actor Harry Carey, and has been described as "the first tourist attraction in Santa Clarita."
+It is located within the City of Santa Clarita in the community of Tesoro del Valle.
+In June 2005, Montalvo Properties LLC, the developer of Tesoro del Valle, donated the park to Los Angeles County which was subsequently transferred to the City of Santa Clarita in 2022 after Tesoro Del Valle was annexed into the City of Santa Clarita.